Catherine Banach’s Patient Story

 Catherine is now focused on her recovery with a wonderful support system behind her.
 Originally from California, she speaks to her family there often and recently enjoyed a visit from her father.
 Catherine and her fiancé Dan moved to Texas in 2017 seeking respite, which they found on a “stress-free” property in Dangerfield with a lake, six dogs, and six chickens.

-Catherine now faces her future with a new outlook.
+Catherine is approaching her future with a new outlook.
 “I might have cancer, but I can live with it, and I can live a long time with it.”
 People often ask her advice when it comes to cancer care, and she only wishes she could offer them the same experience she’s had.
 “I wish there was a Mary Crowley everywhere!
 I feel like they’re going to be the ones that will cure cancers.
 They’re giving people hope!”